Coral is visible in the protected area of France’s Porquerolles National Park, June 6, 2025. (AP Photo/Annika Hammerschlag)

-Explore the future of climate and environment
+Exploring the future of climate change and nature

 Stories focused on the shifts, challenges and solutions shaping our world.